The Robo Index — (algorithm: product_v1)

 - Disputes are handled at support@robolist.ai within 48 hours.

-The Product Score is permanently decoupled from commercial relationships.
+The Robo Index is permanently decoupled from commercial relationships.
 Premium subscriptions and sponsored placements affect visibility only — sponsored slots on category pages are clearly labeled as “Sponsored” and are the only commercial surface on the site.

-No payment, claim, or verification of any kind can move a robot's Product Score.
-Scores are computed from public deployment data, spec completeness, company financials, media coverage, market availability, and company maturity — never from revenue relationships.
+No payment, claim, or verification of any kind can move a robot's Robo Index.
+Grades are computed from public deployment data, commercial maturity, track record, spec documentation, company financials, independent coverage, and company maturity — never from revenue relationships.
 See our Transparency page for active sponsorships.

 Trust signals are separate from the score

-The Product Score reflects product quality based on verified data.
+The Robo Index reflects product quality based on verified data.
 It is never influenced by the company's relationship with Robolist.
 Trust is a separate signal, shown next to the score, with its own badge family across identity, subscription, cohort, and spec axes.
 See our badge system →

-Algorithm product_v1 replaces the earlier v1 (4-factor) and v2 (8-factor, zero-fill) scoring approaches.
-Tier-based score caps and the verification factor were removed in 2026-05 to permanently decouple score from claim status; the coverage multiplier added at the same time keeps single-signal listings honest.
+Algorithm product_v1 is a 10-factor credibility model, expressed publicly as a letter grade (AAA…C).
+It replaces the earlier v1 (4-factor) and v2 (8-factor, zero-fill) approaches.
+Tier-based caps and the verification factor were removed in 2026-05 to decouple the score from claim status; buyer-specific attributes (safety, SDK, pricing, region, reviews) moved to the separate Fit layer in 2026-06, and the old harsh coverage penalty plus the temporary launch-grace floor were replaced by a gentle, permanent coverage floor.
 Older snapshots are retained for history; the leaderboard reads each robot's most recent snapshot.